 Vanpooling is another way to save money and reduce congestion.
 Some use the down time on the ride to catch up on sleep or work.

-Locate a P&R lot to see where your car or vanpool can meet.
+Locate a Park And Ride lot to see where your car or vanpool can meet.

 Guaranteed ride home services are the best way to be sure you always have a ride, should you need a ride before or after your car or vanpool travels.
 Most commuter resource agencies offer a free (or low cost) Guaranteed Ride Home or Emergency Ride Home service.
 This service provides commuters who regularly use transportation alternatives with a reliable ride home in an emergency.
 To use this service, you must register with your local commuter resource agency.

-Slugging from a Park & Ride lot is how many people get to school or work for free.
+Slugging from a Park And Ride lot is how many people get to school or work for free.

-Biking and walking to a Park & Ride lot or to your destination can save you money and improve your fitness, all while helping to improve the environment.
+Biking and walking to a Park And Ride lot or to your destination can save you money and improve your fitness, all while helping to improve the environment.

 Transit is typically less expensive than taking your own car and in some cases, faster.